clap-lab/clap-lab.github.io/workshop.markdown

 In this workshop, we want to bring together leading scholars from linguistics, cognitive science, and computer science to develop a more diverse and human-centered perspective on cross-lingual models.
 We want to integrate typological theories about differences between language families, cognitive models of multilingual processing, and computational approaches toward increasing diversity in language technology.

-## Important Details
+## Important Details & Registration
 **Start:** 🕒 Wednesday, March 26th, 2025, 1:30 PM 📍 <a href="https://maps.app.goo.gl/EqH8WQJd4CSvyuRG6">Startraum, Göttingen</a><br>
 **End:** 🕒 Thursday, March 27th, 2025, 3 PM 📍 <a href="https://maps.app.goo.gl/KZZ6gwcbJ3GjbfiS6">Tagungszentrum an der Sternwarte, Göttingen</a><br>

 Participation in the workshop is free of charge but the number of participants is limited. <br>
 We only have a few open spots left.
-Register quickly by sending an e-mail with your full name to <a href="mailto:evailse.beck@stud.uni-goettingen.de">evailse.beck@stud.uni-goettingen.de</a>
+Register quickly by sending an e-mail with your full name to <a href="mailto:evailse.beck@stud.uni-goettingen.de">evailse.beck@stud.uni-goettingen.de</a><br>
+Please note that food and drinks can only be guaranteed for those who registered earlier through the main system.
+Also, while Thursday's workshop sessions are already full, you're very welcome to join us for the keynote talks and poster session on Wednesday!

+---
 ## **Keynote Speakers**
 We are thrilled to announce two keynote presentations: